Threat Detection

 | Detection method | Known bad sources, payload hashes, dynamic analysis, AI | Version matching against vulnerability databases |

-| Alert delivery | Automatic email to all users | Dashboard alerts and configured notification endpoints |
+| Alert delivery | Configured notification destinations | Dashboard alerts and configured notification destinations |

 | Example | A script serving a cryptominer from a compromised CDN | lodash 4.17.21 with a prototype pollution CVE |